roc-lang/roc/compiler/builtins/README.md

 ## Testing it
 ### solve/tests/solve_expr.rs
-To make sure that Roc is properly inferring the type of the new builting, add a test to this file simlar to:
+To make sure that Roc is properly inferring the type of the new builtin, add a test to this file simlar to:
 ```
  #[test]
 fn atan() {